tritonas00/system-tar-and-restore/README.md

 - If you want to enter any additional tar options (See tar --help)

-- Archiver.
-TAR and BSDTAR are supported.
+- Archiver: tar and bsdtar are supported.

-- Compression type.
-GZIP and XZ are supported.
+- Compression type: gzip and xz are supported.

 The script also supports all input as arguments:

 **-i, --interface**
-interface to use (CLI Dialog)
+interface to use (cli dialog)

 **-N, --no-color**
 disable colors